Dean is an online writer and pet lover. He has a keen interest in canine-human relationships.

-About 62 percent of American dog and cat owners keep their animals in the house at night, and of those, about half the cats and one-third of the dogs spend the night on the bed according to the findings of a survey from the American Pet Products Manufacturers Association.
+About 62 percent of American dog and cat owners keep their animals in the house at night.
+Of those, about half the cats and one-third of the dogs spend the night in the bed, according to a survey from the American Pet Products Manufacturers Association.

 Who is right?
 What are the issues?

-There is scientific evidence to suggest that sharing your life with a pet will increase your years.
-And what better way to bond with your pet than sharing a cuddle at night.
+Scientific evidence suggests that sharing your life with a pet will increase your years.
+And what better way to bond with your pet than sharing a cuddle at night?

-There is also evidence to suggest that brains subconsciously interact, even in sleep, and the peaceful waves emitted by your loved pet can influence your brain for the good.
+There is also evidence to suggest that brains subconsciously interact, even in sleep, and the peaceful waves emitted by your loved pet can positively influence your brain.

 Cons and Complications